Generic Name: Dorzolamide hydrochloride

 If more than one topical ophthalmic drug is being used, the drugs should be administered at least five minutes apart.

-Advise patients that Dorzolamide hydrochloride ophthalmic solution contains benzalkonium chloride which may be absorbed by soft contact lenses.
+Advise patients that Dorzolamide hydrochloride contains benzalkonium chloride which may be absorbed by soft contact lenses.
 Contact lenses should be removed prior to administration of the solution.
-Lenses may be reinserted 15 minutes following Dorzolamide hydrochloride ophthalmic solution administration.
+Lenses may be reinserted 15 minutes following Dorzolamide hydrochloride administration.

 Advise patients that if they develop any ocular reactions, particularly conjunctivitis and lid reactions, they should discontinue use and seek their physician's advice.

 Instruct patients to avoid allowing the tip of the dispensing container to contact the eye or surrounding structures.

 |Canada M9L 1T9||33326|